mjrinker/subtitles/README.md

 ## Setup

 1. Create a MySQL database to hold your subtitles

-⋅⋅Use db_dump.sql to import the structure
+  * Use db_dump.sql to import the structure

 **This app provides the skeleton code to allow you to search and display movie subtitles.
 I cannot provide the data.**

 2. Initialize your Google Firebase

-⋅⋅* Create Google Firebase account for free
+  * Create Google Firebase account for free

-⋅⋅* Set up a Firebase app with authentication
+  * Set up a Firebase app with authentication

-⋅⋅* Edit lines 36-44 in index.html to reflect your Firebase API
+  * Edit lines 36-44 in index.html to reflect your Firebase API

 3. Create a database connection PHP file

-⋅⋅* Create a file called subtitles_db_connect.php
+  * Create a file called subtitles_db_connect.php

-⋅⋅* Place it in a directory that is not publicly accessible

-⋅⋅  (This version places it two level above the root)
+  * Place it in a directory that is not publicly accessible (This version places it two level above the root)

-⋅⋅* Paste the following in the file:
+  * Paste the following in the file:
 ```
 <?php